Day 1: Depart U.S. for Lima, Peru We depart today for the Peruvian capital. Upon arrival tonight we transfer directly to our hotel.

 Day 4: Sacred Valley Today we explore Ollantaytambo, both a living town and site of massive Incan ruins that still inspire wonder.
 Then we visit the Incan farming town of Chinchero, where residents live much as their ancestors did and where we see a traditional weaving demonstration.
 Before dinner at our hotel tonight, we attend a native “Offering to the Earth” ceremony.
 B,L,D

-Day 5: Sacred Valley/Machu Picchu Early this morning we board a train for the 1½-hour journey to Aguas Calientes, where we transfer by shuttle bus to the ruins at Machu Picchu for our first guided visit of the stunning “Lost City of the Incas.”
+Day 5: Sacred Valley/Machu Picchu This morning we board a train for the 1½-hour journey to Aguas Calientes, where we transfer by shuttle bus to our hotel for lunch.
+Then we embark on our first guided visit of the stunning ruins at Machu Picchu, the “Lost City of the Incas.”
 Thanks to the small size of our group, we will be able to move nimbly through the ruins and have the leisure to absorb both the beauty and the mystery of this impressive site.
-With an afternoon at leisure and an overnight stay here, we have the rare privilege of seeing the ruins after the tourists have departed.
+With an overnight stay here, we have the rare privilege of seeing the ruins after the tourists have departed.
 B,L,D

 Day 6: Machu Picchu/Cuzco This morning before the day trippers arrive, we enjoy our second guided tour of this UNESCO site.
 Following lunch at our lodge, we return to Aguas Calientes with some free time before our mid-afternoon train to Cuzco.
 B,L

 Day 7: Cuzco Known for its Incan and Spanish colonial heritage, Cuzco is the archaeological “hub” of the Americas and the continent’s oldest continuously inhabited city.
 This morning we tour this UNESCO site then stop at the ruins of Sacsayhuaman fortress, a masterpiece of Incan architecture.
 We enjoy lunch today in the home of a gracious Cuzco family.
 B,L